Vegetarian food

 Appearance

 These three products look pretty much alike, so it's easy to get confused.
 Paneer is white, soft and wet to the touch.
+It is often cut into cubes and used in savory and sweet dishes.
 Tofu, on the other hand, is a bit brownish, wet, and harder to touch than paneer.
+It comes in various forms, such as silken, firm, and extra-firm, each suited for different culinary uses.
 Tempeh is brown in color, and dry to touch.
+It often comes in a compact block that can be sliced or crumbled.

 Picture (Tempeh): commons.wikimedia.org